J-Vernay/JvGeo/USAGE.md

 or **[NaN, NaN]** if the two lines never cross (ie. they are parallel).

 - **x1**, **y1**, **x2**, **y2**, (*Number*): Coordinates of the points
-  defining the first line, in pixels.
+  defining the first line.
 - **x3**, **y3**, **x4**, **y4**, (*Number*): Coordinates of the points
-  defining the second line, in pixels.
+  defining the second line.

 ### JvGeo:NormalizedParallelVec(x, y, len=1.0) -> [xV, yV]